open-rmf/bevy_impulse/README.md

 will be forward-ported as soon as possible. `main` will move forward to newer versions of bevy when we judge that enough of the ecosystem has finished migrating forward that there is no longer value in supporting old versions.
-In the future we may come up with a more concrete policy for thism and we are open to input on the matter.
+In the future we may come up with a more concrete policy for this, and we are open to input on the matter.

 # Experimenting